FortneyMFG/AgOpenGPS-Nexus/docs/plugins/CLIExtensions.md

   discovery end-to-end.
 - **Adapter assemblies (`*.Cli.dll`)** implement `Nexus.Plugin.Cli.Abstractions`.
-  Drop the assembly beside your plugin package and export one or more `ICommandModule` types.
-The host will instantiate each module via dependency injection and mount its commands under `nx <plugin-id> …` when the plugin is installed locally.【F:docs/ADR/ADR-054_NexusCliHost.md†L20-L56】
+  Drop the assembly beside your plugin package and export one or more `ICommandHandler` types.
+The host will instantiate each handler via dependency injection and mount its commands under `nx <plugin-id> …` when the plugin is installed locally.【F:docs/ADR/ADR-054_NexusCliHost.md†L20-L56】
 - **Reflection services** let remote-only plugins expose verbs without shipping a